Azure-Samples/azure-ai/README.md

 ## Features
 This repository will provide the following:
-* A list of curated Azure AI code samples around top Azure AI developer jobs to be done and the most popular end-to-end customer scenarios that use AI.
+* A list of curated [samples](https://aka.ms/azai/samples) around top Azure AI developer jobs to be done and the most popular end-to-end customer scenarios that use AI.
-* An active discussions hub for the community to ask questions or provide feedback to the Azure AI product teams, and just have discussions around Azure AI SDKs
+* An active [Azure AI hub](https://aka.ms/azai) for the community to ask questions or provide feedback to the Azure AI product teams, and just have discussions around Azure AI SDKs and tools
 * Any other suggestions are welcome!

 ## Getting Started
-Head over to the Discussions tab and introduce yourself, start a new topic or jump in to an existing one.
+Head over to the [Discussions](https://aka.ms/azai) tab and introduce yourself, start a new topic or jump in to an existing one.
 Alternately, dig into the below samples, then come back to our discussions and let us know what you think.

 ## Azure AI code samples